 - Use positive reinforcement: When your son behaves well or makes positive choices, make sure to acknowledge and reinforce that behavior.

 - Seek professional help if necessary: If your son’s behavior is causing significant problems or you’re struggling to manage his behavior, seek professional help.

 By managing conflicts and challenging behavior in a calm and consistent manner, you can help your son develop essential skills, such as self-control and problem-solving.

-Promoting Physical and Mental Health in Teenage Boys
+Promoting Physical and Mental Health

 Physical and mental health are critical components of a teenage boy’s overall well-being.
 Here are some tips for promoting physical and mental health: